mmoreno43/aws_project/README.md

 ## Register a Domain

-We first need to click on Route 53 in under the "Services" tab.
+We first need to click on **Route 53** in under the **Services** tab.

-Now that you are in the Route 53 dashboard you will see a header called "Register domain".
+Now, that you are in the Route 53 dashboard you will see a header called **Register domain**.
 Enter the domain name you wish to have.
-For extra money you can choose different endings and click "Check" to see if it is available.
+For extra money you can choose different endings and click **Check** to see if it is available.

 If available you will add to cart and follow the prompts to purchase the domain name.